 East Hampshire District Council is the local council which covers the East Hampshire area.
-CPRE Hampshire is working with their Waste Management team on our 'Stop the Drop' anti fly-tipping project in East Hampshire.
-East Hampshire District Council is actively engaged with the project and as support for the project they kindly host the webpage for the 'Stop the Drop' project.
+CPRE Hampshire has worked with their Waste Management team on our 'Stop the Drop' anti fly-tipping project in East Hampshire.

 Environment Agency (EA) is the UK government agency concerned mainly with rivers, flooding, and pollution and fly-tipping is also within their remit.
 CPRE Hampshire is running the 'Stop the Drop' anti fly-tipping project in conjunction with partners including the EA.
 The data from the project feeds directly into the EA's crime analyst database, which informs their overall fly-tipping strategy for Hampshire.

 Gilbert White's House & Garden and The Oates Collection is is an Independent Charitable Trust and Accredited Museum and a renowned centre of expertise in natural history.
 In partnership we will collaborate wherever possible on projects of mutual interest or joint funding applications that support education and the sustainability of nature and landscape in the county.

 See press announcement (May 2012).